idaholab/moose/python/MooseDocs/test/content/extensions/materialicon.md

 !icon help faicon=question-circle

-This is an icon [!icon!home] that inline with the text.
+This is an icon [!icon!home] that is inline with the text.

+## This icon [!icon!error tight=True] inherits style settings from its parent style=font-size:200%